 In any case, we were in the Berkeley area for a wonderful daylong conference on Fragile X syndrome (FXS) arranged by the Northern California Fragile X Support Group — and what a day it was!
-Randi Hagerman, Marcia Braden, the two of us, Scott Hall and Allan Reiss were on the slate as presenters.
-How encouraging to hear Allan say, “The number one issue in FXS is hyperarousal.”
+Randi Hagerman, Marcia Braden, the two of us, Scott Hall, and Allan Reiss were on the slate as presenters.
+How encouraging to hear Allan say: The number one issue in Fragile X syndrome is hyperarousal.

-We see this confusion in therapists across the country as they attempt to integrate treatments from the field of autism into their intervention for children with FXS, with or without autism.
+We see this confusion in therapists across the country as they attempt to integrate treatments from the field of autism into their intervention for children with Fragile X syndrome, with or without autism.
 It is critical to integrate knowledge of hyperarousal into any intervention strategy and especially for those treatments that come from a tradition of autism intervention.
 My, this is a serious and strong cup of coffee!

 For now, the evidence from our many years of experience suggests the following key adaptations be made to any intervention approach, especially those from an autism tradition.

-Sometimes this cycle is repeated several times over in a single session — the mass trail approach.
+Sometimes this cycle is repeated several times over in a single session — the mass trial approach.
 Each skill is systematically built upon based on the data.
 Our point with the mass trial approach is not to say that careful, systematic work isn’t vital to the therapy process.
 The ability to analyze behavior and learning is an inherent part of all therapeutic interventions.
 However:

-- Many autism intervention programs target social skill development, including improving social eye contact and social interaction with reinforcement for correct performance.
+Many autism intervention programs target social skill development, including improving social eye contact and social interaction with reinforcement for correct performance.